Ask An Expert: cranberries, a healthy holiday choice

 Consider these tips on cranberry selection and use.

 * Choose fresh cranberries that are full, plump, firm, and dark red or yellowish-red.
 Avoid cranberries that look bruised or shriveled.

 * Before use, rinse fresh or frozen cranberries and discard any that are damaged.
 It is not necessary to rinse before freezing, and there is also no need to clean dried cranberries.

 * When cooking, heat cranberries just until they pop.
 Further cooking will result in a more bitter taste.
 Raw cranberries are tart, but using them fresh or dried adds color and nutrition to recipes.

 * Cranberries are versatile and can be combined with many other flavors.
-Try mixing cranberry juice with other juices such as apple, orange or grape.
-Dried cranberries can be used in place of raisins, added to nuts, granola or oatmeal.
+Try mixing cranberry juice with other juices such as apple, orange, or grape.
+Dried cranberries can be used in place of raisins, added to nuts, granola, or oatmeal.
 Fresh or dried cranberries work well in quick breads such as muffins and in sweet breads and yeast breads.
-For a color and flavor mix up, try adding fresh or cooked cranberries to green salads, roasted vegetable medleys, fruit salads, whole grain bowls or to sauces or meat marinades.
+For a color and flavor mix up, try adding fresh or cooked cranberries to green salads, roasted vegetable medleys, fruit salads, whole grain bowls, sauces, or meat marinades.

 * Fresh cranberries can be preserved and used to make such novel canned items as spicy cranberry salsa and cranberry orange chutney.
 They can also be dehydrated at home.